Vincent-class/Haircutsforhounds/README.md

 Article VI—Incorporator
 Vincent Alarid, 3753 SE Madison ST
 Portland, Oregon, 97214.
-The undersigned incorporator certifies both that she executes these articles for the purposes herein stated, and that by such execution, she affirms the understanding that should any of the information in these articles be intentionally or knowingly misstated, he is subject to the criminal penalties for perjury set forth in Oregon Statute 609.48 as if this document had been executed under oath.
+The undersigned incorporator certifies both that she/he executes these articles for the purposes herein stated, and that by such execution, he/she affirms the understanding that should any of the information in these articles be intentionally or knowingly misstated, he is subject to the criminal penalties for perjury set forth in Oregon Statute 609.48 as if this document had been executed under oath.
 Article VII—Members
 This corporation has no members.